teuben/GBT-EDGE-HI/README2025.md

 - GPS at 1.381 GHz (8300 km/s) is intermittent
       - currently those scans are removed (about 10%)
       - subscan (integration) flagging can improve, but needs algorithm (TBD)
-      - data above xxxxx km/s can be affected
+      - data within 1000 km/s can be affected

 - disk space:  the single IF raw data is in 7 sessions, and take up 9.7 GB